-From 1st June 2019 the maximum deposit landlords can hold is the equivalent of 5 weeks rent.
-If tenants owe any rent, this 5 weeks does not go far toward any damage, cleaning or repairs needed as a result of the tenant.
+The maximum deposit landlords can hold is the equivalent of 5 weeks rent.
+If tenants owe any rent at the end of their tenancy, this 5 weeks does not go far toward any damage, cleaning or repairs needed as a result of the tenant.

 Under this scheme tenants spend 1 week of rent to ensure Reposit underwrite up to 8 weeks’ rent worth of costs for landlords of any agreed damage, cleaning, repairs etc. at the end of the tenancy.

 Tenants still meet the costs for these items, but after the end of the tenancy when the costs are known, when they need to reimburse Reposit for the agreed sums.

 The evaluation criteria of these end of tenancy costs are the same as for the approved deposit protection schemes, e.g. Tenancy Deposit Scheme, which ensures fairness.

 Very professional organisation that gives good service to both the tenants as well as the landlord.
 Highly recommended.

 All staff at Maxine Lester Residential Lettings are trained to a high standard and I have always found Lisa Gadsby very efficien

 Every time we have contacted Maxine Lester everyone has been so helpful.
 We have always had any issues dealt with promptly and...

 Excellent service all round, keeping us informed regularly on our property, always contactable and willing to help with any query.